S-51 Self-Propelled Gun: History

 At the end of 1942, the Red Army switched from defensive to offensive operations, which revealed the need for self-propelled artillery.
 The firepower of towed and self-propelled artillery of 152.4mm caliber was sometimes not enough against pillboxes and fortified buildings in urban battles.
 To solve this issue, the Red Army was armed with the towed 203 mm howitzer M1931 (B-4).
 However, the 203 mm howitzer was exposed and unarmored, making attacking risky.
 In addition, it had a low speed which made swift breakthrough of enemy lines impossible.

 Therefore, the Red Army initiated a project for a heavy self-propelled gun.
-Plant № 100, CB Uralmash, and TsAKB took part in this competition.
-Plant № 100 under the leadership of Josef Yakovlevich Kotin created a self-propelled gun carriage that looked similar to the Canon de 194 mle GPF.
+Plant No. 100, CB Uralmash, and TsAKB took part in this competition.
+Plant No. 100 under the leadership of Josef Yakovlevich Kotin created a self-propelled gun carriage that looked similar to the Canon de 194 mle GPF.
 The design by CB Uralmash was two 152mm howitzers on two connected SU-122 chassis.

 In the autumn of 1943, the TsAKB designed and built a self-propelled gun on the basis of the KV-1S equipped with the 203mm howitzer.
 The self-propelled gun received the designation, S-51.

 Description

 Hull

 The S-51 had a very long hull and an open topped fighting compartment.
 The front, side and rear of the hull had 75 mm, 60mm and 30 mm of armour respectively.
-The hull had a driver’s compartment and could seat one out of the 10 crews required, with the engine and transmission being located in the rear of the hull.
+The hull had a driver's compartment and could seat one out of the 10 crews required, with the engine and transmission being located in the rear of the hull.
 The hull also had a bottom hatch for emergency escape and a number of small hatches for access to the other modules of the vehicle.